bbauska/meta-react-basics/README.md

   alt="."
   width="40%" />
 </p>
-Additionally, you learned what you can do to help you decide what package to use.
+<p>Additionally, you learned what you can do to help you decide what package to use.
 You should check the frequency of updates, check the packages GitHub page, and perform an internet search for the package name.
-To help you become familiar with using such packages, you learned how to install a React player package, and use it to render a media player in a React app.
+To help you become familiar with using such packages, you learned how to install a React player package, and use it to render a media player in a React app.</p>
-You learned how to apply common settings like automatic playback and starting volume.
+<p>You learned how to apply common settings like automatic playback and starting volume.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ w3-s18-l.
 (2) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->